nestauk/dhp_options_survey_analysis/README.md

 ## Setup

 - Meet the data science cookiecutter [requirements](http://nestauk.github.io/ds-cookiecutter/quickstart), in brief:
-  - Install: `direnv` and `conda`
+  - Install: `direnv` and `conda` on your machine
-- Run `make install` to configure the development environment:
+- Then run `make install` to configure the development environment.
+This will:
-  - Setup the conda environment
+  - setup the conda environment
-  - Configure `pre-commit`
+  - configure `pre-commit` hooks

 ## Contributor guidelines